drwatson1/dbup-cli/src/dbup-cli/How-to-create-a-new-release.md

    * Pack the utility to a single exe-file: go to the `build` folder and run `PackDbUp.cmd`.
 See the `build/readme.md` for additional instructions
 1. Update Release Notes on the project main [README](https://github.com/drwatson1/dbup-cli/blob/master/README.md) page.
 1. Update Wiki-pages if needed
 1. Publish NuGet-package.
-Dont't remember to add additional documentation from the main [README](https://github.com/drwatson1/dbup-cli/blob/master/README.md) page.
+Don't remember to add additional documentation from the main [README](https://github.com/drwatson1/dbup-cli/blob/master/README.md) page.
 1. Commit and push all changes
 1. Merge the branch to the  master
 1. Create a new release on GitHub.
 Don't remember to add the standalone utility for .NetFramework 4.6.2 from `build` folder and the NuGet-package